 Let’s take into account the experience of a few UK retailers such as Tesco and Sainsbury’s a few years ago.
 Because of stiff competition, they decreased nearly all of their prices across the board.
 Customers didn’t perceive these changes the way they had hoped, and their sales volume didn’t go up nearly enough to make up for the decrease in prices.
 Though buyers were sensitive to some of discounts in particular categories like cosmetics, in general their price perception did not change.
 The result was a brutal price war between some of the largest retailers in the UK, and resulted in millions of pounds in lost revenue.

 How to improve the price perception

-First, we need to see, what competitors affect the sales volume for every category in every store in question.
+First, we need to see what competitors affect the sales volume for every category in every store in question.

-Store A has the highest added value, because its customer trust it and they think the prices are low there.
-Store B depends on its competitors and has less optimal prices from the point of view of the buyers, although in fact the prices there are just as low as in Store A. Store C has unreasonably high prices for the main categories comparing to the competitors and has low added value.
+Store A has the highest added value, because its customer base has a high level of trust with them, and they think the prices are low.
+Store B depends on its competitors and has less optimal prices from the point of view of the buyers even though the prices in store B are just as low as in Store A. Store C has unreasonably high prices for their main categories when compared to their competitors, and has low added value.

 We added another type, Store D, which is a luxurious brand having a loyal customer base, but nonetheless has high prices.
 As a retailer you want your business to be in the green quadrants of this graph.

 Price elasticity is the ratio between change in demand and change in price.
 The higher the elasticity, the more the price influences demand.
 Price elasticity depends on factors such as the medium market price, brand size, type of consumer, etc.

 Price perception is how a buyer sees a retailer and how optimal they view the prices offered.
 This is one of the most important notions in eCommerce at the moment; how consumers perceive prices is as important as the prices themselves.